 Best gaming monitors for 144Hz refresh rate

 The 144Hz refresh rate is a sweet spot for gaming, which is why you can find numerous forum posts asking, does DisplayPort support 144Hz?
 Not only is it a massive improvement over 60Hz gaming, but it is also far more affordable when it comes to dollar cost and system resources than more capable, even-higher refresh rates.
-Unless you're playing newer esports games that can easily hit 240Hz, 144Hz monitors offer some of the most accessible, high-refresh-rate gaming experiences available today.
+Unless you're an ultra-competitive player looking for the greatest advantage, 144Hz monitors offer some of the most accessible, high-refresh-rate gaming experiences available today.

-If you're looking for a great 144Hz gaming display, the Asus VG279Q is top of the list, with fantastic motion handling, support for FreeSync, black-frame insertion for improved motion resolution, and excellent peak brightness.
-It is only 1080p, which doesn't make this screen as good as some for prettier games, but it helps reduce system overhead to really take advantage of that higher refresh rate.
+If you're looking for a great 144Hz gaming display, the ASUS ROG Strix XG27AQ is top of the list, with fantastic motion handling, support for G-Sync and FreeSync, black-frame insertion for improved motion resolution, and excellent peak brightness.
+It’s 1440p resolution too, so it’ll make all your games look a bit more detailed than 1080p.

 At 1440P, you might want to consider the Asus PG279QZ if you're a G-Sync user, or the FreeSync-supporting Samsung C27HG70 if you have an AMD graphics card.
 If you want something a little smaller or just more affordable, the Viewsonic XG2402 is well worth considering as well.
 At not far north of $200, it's an excellent solution for anyone wanting a 144Hz DisplayPort gaming monitor.
 These types of monitors typically come with 3 ft. cables but if you want a more flexible setup, 144Hz support can be achieved with a quality DisplayPort cable up to 10 ft.